Puppy Training Sins New Puppy Owners Need to Avoid

 Advice Every Puppy Owner Needs To Hear!

-Training a puppy is not totally unlike training a child.
-To have a good, faithful obedient adult dog requires early and consistent training.
 Love and affection needs to have balance and structure.
 Yes, puppies and human babies are cute.
 But, don’t train them… and you’ll have definite behavior problems as they get older.

-When I rescued my sweet party Cocker Spaniel, Abby, I noticed she was well behaved from the very first day.
-Someone had loved her enough to have her trained.
-She was a joy to take places.
-I previously had a Cocker Spaniel who never had training and there was a huge difference… between night and day.
-We got her when she fit in the palm of my hand.
 She got totally out of control as an adult dog and was spoiled about what she ate and where she slept.
 She barked incessantly and, when outside, ran away rather than coming when called.

-If I get another puppy in the future, training is a MUST.
+Training is a MUST.
 A dog is a beloved family member and should be handled with future behavior in mind.
 Jim Burwell gives some excellent tips and techniques.

 Everyone who’s considering getting a puppy needs to hear his advice!
 I loved listening to this Quick Read Audio Book!
+Gail Gupton

 Puppy Training for the Leader of the Pack (Owner)

-Jim Burwell makes many good points in his “Puppy Training Sins Every New Puppy Owner Needs To Avoid”
+Jim Burwell makes many good points in his “Puppy Training Sins Every New Puppy Owner Needs To Avoid” and he delivers his message in a calm easy to listen to manner.

 I can relate to the points he made as I have friends with dogs and can see firsthand how it is the puppy owner who needs training rather than just the puppy.